AlterNT/AI-Agent-Competition-Platform/website/README.md

 const TEMP_SERVER_URL = 'http://localhost:8080';
 ```

+## Statistics
+The Leaderboard page contains the non-tournament winrate of agents.
+The Query page contains a myriad of queries on agent statistics, sometimes requiring agent tokens, game ids, etc.

 ## Admin Panel
 Head to the admin page (via `Admin` on the navbar).
 Enter your admin token and press authenticate.